vicharak-in/U-boot-docs/README.md

 /dev/<device>5 1671168  2195455   524288   256M  Linux filesystem
 /dev/<device>6 2195456 13420510 11225055   5.4G  Linux filesystem
 ```

+### First Boot Behavior

+When booting from a newly flashed storage device, Axon will perform an initial setup (first boot configuration) and then automatically reboot.

+**Important:** After the reboot, Axon will not automatically boot from the same storage device unless it has been explicitly set as the default.
+Simply selecting the device once from the boot menu does not persist across reboots.

+To ensure Axon boots from the same storage medium after first boot:

+* Either **reselect** the storage device from the boot menu after reboot, or
+* **Set it as the default** before the first boot, so it will be used automatically after reboot.

 ---

 ## Accessing Boot Menu and U-Boot Console